GlenDhingra/GlenDhingra/README.md

 ### Let's Connect

-📫 Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/your-linkedin-url) for professional networking.
+📫 Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/glendhingra/) for professional networking.

-📧 You can also contact me via email at your@email.com.
+📧 You can also contact me via email at gdhingra@usc.edu.

-🌐 For more about my projects and interests, visit my personal website: [your-website-url.com](https://www.your-website-url.com).

 </div>